-WWIAG’s strength was tested on September 11th, 2001 after the death of a leadership member’s son on a flight from Boston.
+WWIAG’s strength was tested on September 11th, 2001 after the death of a leadership member’s son on the American flight from Boston.
 Members of WWIAG joined together with many others at a Newton synagogue to honor his life.
-Then, as a group, they united to support their Muslim friends at The Islamic Center of Boston in Wayland.
+Then they united as a group to support their Muslim friends at The Islamic Center of Boston in the nearby town of Wayland.
 Tahera Razvi recalled: “People from the group [WWIAG]…were there so we could pray in peace.”
-Razvi remembered one member stating: “‘We will be here, we will be standing in front of the Islamic Center to make sure that everything is safe and your service is held.’”
-By supporting member’s respective faiths, WWIAG offers a trusting place to tackle difficult issues.
-Although they steer away from politics, the leadership team has recently grappled with challenges of the Israeli/Palestinian conflict through films, workshops, and book discussions.
+Razvi remembered one member stating, “We will be here; we will be standing in front of the Islamic Center to make sure that everything is safe and your service is held.”
+By supporting members’ respective faiths, WWIAG offers a trusting place to tackle difficult issues.
+Although the group steers away from politics, the leadership team has grappled with challenges like the Israeli/Palestinian conflict through films, workshops, and book discussions.